Victor-R-Davila/my-first-repo/readme.txt

-Welcome to My First Repo
+Welcome to my First Repo
-Learning Git is going well so far.
+Learning git is going well so far.